ABF22/FirstHACK/README.md

 # FirstHACK -athon

 ##Server side
-- Debugging on update still needed
+- Debugging on update still needed.
+- searching via date and time
+- listing them by recent

 ##client side
 - needs to be made